 Those who have attended several retreats learn to live more and more in that freedom, joy, safety and timelessness and believe less and less in the cramped reality of their former lives.
 They're learning to fly.
 That is why I recommend that people attend a few of these events, to more fully transform the old story into a new one, a new reality.

 My first retreat experience of this kind was in 1998.
 It was dramatic, but I did come down after a few days.
 But never fully back to where I started.
-Then, over a period of a couple of years, I went to another retreat and another.
+Then, over a period of a couple of years, I went back for the emotional transformation of another retreat and then another.

 Somewhere in there, and I don't know when, the shift became much more permanent–I changed and knew it.
 It was the repeat exposure that helped me live into my new story and break down the old viewpoints, thought patterns and stuck feeling states.